Upper and Lower Tamar Lakes

 About this route

-Straddling the Devon and Cornwall border, these two man-made lakes offer many opportunities for bird watchers.
+The Upper and Lower Tamar Lakes straddle the Devon and Cornwall border.
+These two man-made lakes offer many opportunities for bird watchers.
 Flocks of ducks, such as teal and pochard, can be seen in the winter, and waders use the lakes on spring and autumn migration.
 The surrounding habitats, which include fringing reed, grassland, ponds and woodland, help to support a range of other birds, with species such as long-tailed tit, kingfishers, treecreepers and reed bunting being common throughout the year.
 In all, over 200 bird species have been recorded here.

 The range of habitats supports many other species too, including otters, dragonflies and butterflies.